adamloving/nupic.nlp-examples/README.md

 This will bring up a GUI window for you to choose what texts to download.
 Choose them all and proceed.
 This will take a few minutes.

+Also, you'll want the nupic and nupic.research project paths on your PYTHONPATH if you see problems importing from them (for example, for TP10X2).

 ### Environment

-Set up the following environment variables to contain your CEPT API app id and key:
+Set up the following environment variables to contain your Cortical.io app key:

-    export CEPT_APP_ID=<your_id>
     export CEPT_APP_KEY=<your_key>

 ## Caching